overturetool/overturetool.github.io/download/examples/VDM++/AutomatedStockBrokerPP/index.md

     else
      other((MATH`rand(20) mod len other) + 1);

-  MakelistFromSet : set of RateOfChange ==> seq of RateOfChange MakelistFromSet(roc) ==
+  pure MakelistFromSet : set of RateOfChange ==> seq of RateOfChange MakelistFromSet(roc) ==
    return
    if( card roc > 0) then